 When the deployment of a new version of the Coveo application results in sending all events five times, an alert appears on the Metric Alerts page.

-Metric alerts are not enabled on Coveo Cloud organizations with Sandbox and Trial licenses.
+Metric alerts aren’t enabled on Coveo Cloud organizations with Sandbox and Trial licenses.

-Since raised alerts are specific to your application or deployment, alerts are not generated in case of a Coveo outage.
+Since raised alerts are specific to your application or deployment, alerts aren’t generated in case of a Coveo outage.
 Coveo outages are announced on https://status.cloud.coveo.com/ where you can follow incidents and their resolution.
 You can also request a root cause analysis (RCA) for each of them.